-If you have recently added a dog to your family or you are thinking about doing so, you are going to need to make sure you make adjustments to your home and garden so that your dog is safe (and your belongings are too!).
-In this blog post, we are going to take a look at some of the different things you can do in order to successfully dog proof your garden.
+If you have recently added a dog to your family or are thinking about doing so, then you will need make adjustments to your home and garden so that your dog is safe (and your belongings are too!).
+In this blog post, we will look at what you can do to dog proof your garden.
 So, let’s get started…

 TIPS TO DOG PROOF YOUR GARDEN